What are reasonable adjustments?

 Guidance on managing employees who work from home, who work in the community, or who work at a different site.

-Just because a disabled person is working at home doesn’t absolve their employer, or you as their manager, from your responsibility to ensure that they are working safely and with the adjustments they need to be effective
+If a disabled person is remote working, this doesn’t absolve their employer from your responsibility to ensure that they are working safely and have adjustments they need.

 It’s important that remote workers who need support can get it from their manager – so managers need to know how to spot the signs.